 ARTICLE IV – MEMBERSHIP

 1. Regular membership in the association shall be open to individuals who are employed to provide Chapter 950 services.
 Associate members shall be allowed to join the Association at a reduced membership fee as regular members.
 Only individuals holding regular membership status in the association shall be able to hold office and vote.
+The Board of the Wisconsin Victim/Witness Professionals reserves the right to review all applications and decline request for membership.
 No person may be excluded from membership on the basis of race, religion, nationality, economic status, sex or sexual preference, or disability.

 2. DUES: There will be annual dues to be paid to the association’s Treasurer.
 Membership shall run from January 1 through December 31.
 Persons employed by agencies providing Chapter 950 programs established after the start of the year will be granted regular membership in the association without a fee for the remainder of that year.
 All regular members shall be permitted to vote and each regular member shall have one vote.
 Current dues information shall be in the Standing Rules.